H-infinity is not E-infinity: Abstract

 \section{Abstract}

-We provide an example of a spectrum with an $H_\infty$ structure which does not rigidify to an $E_3$ structure.
-It follows that not every $H_\infty$ ring spectrum comes from an underlying $E_\infty$ ring spectrum.
+We provide an example of a spectrum over $S^0$ with an $H_\infty$ structure which does not rigidify to an $E_3$ structure.
+It follows that in the category of spectra over $S^0$ not every $H_\infty$ ring spectrum comes from an underlying $E_\infty$ ring spectrum.
 After comparing definitions, we obtain this example by applying $\Sigma^\infty_+$ to the counterexample to the transfer conjecture constructed by Kraines and Lada.